stfc/dl_py2f/paper.md

             type(c_funptr)                      :: pyfuncPtr
             type(PyType)  , pointer             :: childPtr
             real(kind=8)  , pointer             :: coords(:,:)
-            integer                             :: npoints
             allocate(PyApp, source=ptr2dict(appPtr))
             call PyApp%get('child', childPtr)
             allocate(PyChild, source=ptr2dict(childPtr))
-            allocate(coords(3,npoints))
-            call PyApp%get('coords', coords)
             call PyApp%get('callback', pyfuncPtr)
             call c_f_procpointer(pyfuncPtr, PyCallback)
-            ! run the application
+            call PyApp%get('coords', coords) ! a handle with write access to the NumPy array call my_app(coords)              ! run the application
-            call my_app(npoints, coords)
-            call PyApp%set('coords', coords)
-            deallocate(PyApp, PyChild, coords)
+            deallocate(PyApp, PyChild)
-        endfunction interface_app
+            nullify(coords)                  ! cannot be deallocated as it does not own the NumPy array endfunction interface_app
     endmodule AppModule

 A great advantage of `DL_PY2F` for the application developers is that the attributes of the Python instance are conveniently retrieved by querying their names in a dictionary-like way.
-Two type-bound procedures `get` and `set` grant read and write access, respectively.
-For arrays, no copies are made because both operations act through memory addresses and values are thus changed in place and reflected on the Python side (if mutable).
-Callback functions can also be invoked, as follows:
+The type-bound accessor `get` moulds a handle of the target Python object with read and write (if mutable in Python) access.
+For arrays, no copies are made because access is via memory addresses; values are thus changed in place and reflected on the Python side.
+We also provide a safe mode in which the developer must make a copy first and explicitly use a `set` function to change the Python values:

-    subroutine get_something(coords, npoints)
-        use AppModule, only: PyApp, PyCallback
-        real(kind=8)         , intent(in) :: coords(3,npoints)
+    integer               :: npoints
     real(kind=8), pointer :: buffer(:,:)
-        call PyCallback()
+    call PyApp%get('npoints', npoints)
     allocate(buffer(3,npoints))
+    call PyApp%get('coords', buffer, readonly=.true.) ! buffer has no write access to the NumPy array call do_something(buffer)
-        call PyApp%get('coords', buffer)
+    call PyApp%set('coords', buffer)
-        coords = buffer
     deallocate(buffer)

+Callback functions can also be invoked, as follows:

+    subroutine get_something()
+        use AppModule, only: PyCallback
+        call PyCallback()
     endsubroutine

 `DL_PY2F`'s Python-to-Fortran interoperability has been comprehensively tested using both GNU and Intel compilers.

 ## Fortran-to-Python interoperability

 While the Python-to-Fortran interoperability described above is recommended for new or redeveloped Python projects, other applications may benefit from interoperability using Python wrappers around their existing Fortran codes.
 For this `DL_PY2F` offers an ABI-style second method based on analysis of the symbols in a pre-compiled shared object and parsing of the Fortran module files, which are assumed to be kept at compiletime.
-In this method Python's dot syntax may be used to access Fortran entities, for example, in a Python function invoked by the application at runtime:
+In this method, Python's dot syntax may be used to access Fortran entities, for example, in a Python function invoked by the application at runtime:

     import dl_py2f
     libapp = dl_py2f.DL_DL('/abc/def/libapp.so')